thorin8k/runr/README.md

 Here the implementation of this project is better than ours as they have its own filebrowser to load allow users to save localStorage sessions for later with authentication and so, but well... this is our first version 😅

+## Compatibility and Requirements

+WIP

+- 3d0: BIOS required
+- Colecovision: Only Libretro.
+BIOS required
+- msx: Only Libretro.
+BIOS required
+- odyssey2: Only Libretro.
+BIOS required
+- PSX: Only Libretro
+- vectrex: Only Libretro

 ## RomM Integration

 One of the goals of this project is to be able to play [RomM](https://github.com/zurdi15/romm) games in my personal library directly.

-Instead of including all of this implementation in the `RomM` codebase i've decided to extract and package this sistem as a separate container.
+Instead of including all of this implementation in the `RomM` codebase i've decided to extract and package this system as a separate container.

 This maybe allows other systems to integrate it ass well and improves the delivery of both projects as they wont depend on each other.